Mountain hut Alvier

 Public Transport

-By train to Flums or Sargans, then by bus to the stop Heiligkreuz Ragnatsch.
-Ride on the Palfries cable car.
+Take the train to Flums or Sargans, continue by bus to the Heiligkreuz Ragnatsch stop.
+Take the Palfries cable car.

-Motorway exit Flums, then on the main road towards Sargans/Mels.
-The valley station of the Palfriesbahn is located in Heiligkreuz on the left side of the road.
+Take the highway exit Flums, then follow the main road in the direction of Sargans/Mels.
+The valley station of the Palfriesbahn is located in Heiligkreuz on the left-hand side of the road.
 The Palfriesbahn is signposted.

 Parking

-Public parking available at the valley station of the Palfriesbahn (subject to charges)
+Public parking spaces available at the valley station of the Palfriesbahn (subject to charge)